 Nothing ruins a good vacation quicker than a run of horrible weather.
 A day or two of bad weather will not ruin your travels but if the area is known for long patterns of weather like long periods of rain you may want to pick a different time of the year to visit that country.
-The Weather Channel has a feature that lets you see a monthly forecast and also has historical data that can help you plan your trip.
+The Weather Network has a feature that lets you see a monthly forecast and also has historical data that can help you plan your trip.

 You will save yourself some time and money if you know the current exchange rate.
 Though the rates fluctuate, they do not change enough daily need to know the rates daily.
 Just knowing the range will save you money as some places will tell you the incorrect exchange to make more money.

 5. Key Phrases